yochaigal/newschoolrevolution/_posts/2022-01-17-the-dungeon-game.md

 - Scroll of Water-Walking
 - Pocket-Wall: A small tube of clay that spreads to cover any opening.
 - Magic Rope: A fifty-foot rope that follows the commands of its holder
-- Crystal Eyes: Goggles that allow for 360 degree view; the wearer always goes before monsters.
+- Crystal Eyes: Goggles that allow for 360 degree view allowing the wearer to always go before monsters (even if the Adventurer's fail initiative)